hcbwiz/ceph-dokan/README.md

 Ceph-Dokan
 ============================================

-CephFS Client on Win32 based on Dokan 0.6.0
+CephFS Client on Win32 based on Dokany 0.7.4

 Introduction